The Claude Code SEO stack 2026, four layers and four operator playbooks

 The 100-day GEO ranking roadmap (run as a 4-layer Claude Code sprint)

-Days 1 to 30, solution validation.
 Goal, find the 3 to 5 winning angles, not write 50 articles.
 The Claude Code skill orchestrates three subagents in parallel.
-Subagent A extracts pain points from the last 10 sales calls (Fathom or Fireflies transcripts via filesystem MCP), Reddit threads via site:reddit.com inurl:comments "<your topic>" plus the Reddit data infrastructure MCP, X competitor mentions, and support tickets.
+Subagent A extracts pain points from the last 10 sales calls (Fathom or Fireflies transcripts via filesystem MCP), Reddit threads via site:reddit.com inurl:comments queries plus the Reddit data infrastructure MCP, X competitor mentions, and support tickets.
 Subagent B ranks the dump by frequency and groups themes.
 Subagent C drafts 10 to 15 answer-first pieces, each structured as 50 words direct answer to a head question, then 100 to 200 words of why-and-how, then comparison charts and FAQ.
 The skill ships the drafts to a content queue and tracks time-on-page, session length, and site clicks.
 By day 30 you have 3 to 5 clear winners surfaced by the agent.
+See the FORKOFF /services/geo lane for how this phase runs in a live engagement.

-Days 71 to 100, entity velocity.
-Even with full topic coverage, AI search filters on "who should I trust?".
+Even with full topic coverage, AI search filters on who should I trust.
 The signal is, is this person mentioned elsewhere?
 Do multiple sources reference them?
 Is the name tied to this topic repeatedly?
 Brands with strong sites get ignored in AI answers because they are only visible on their own site.
 Three Claude Code agents close that gap.
 Agent A drafts guest-post pitches, podcast invites, founder-interview asks, and partner-platform case-study submissions.
 Agent B creates referenceable assets, original frameworks (named, citable), data points, contrarian takes.
 AI prefers original wording.
 Agent C runs entity-mention tracking across the surfaces from Phase 1 to verify the entity velocity loop is closing.

 The 4-layer LinkedIn outreach OS